What is 802.1 X? How 802.1 X Authentication Works for Organizations

 But that reasoning was always flimsy.
 And as technology advances, it requires new and updated security layers to protect infrastructure and resources.
 Today, individuals and organizations ranging from small businesses to entire countries find themselves under attack threats.
 There is no rest for the weary when it comes to cybersecurity.
 Because of these ever-evolving risks, organizations have begun to look at those security technologies once dismissed with renewed interest.

+Exactly what is 802.1 X?
 The term “802.1X” doesn’t mean much to the average individual.
 You might look at it and just see some random numbers.
 But it’s worth knowing: this security technology is incredibly beneficial in defending a network’s infrastructure.

 What is network authentication security?